 Online WordPress Website Firewalls

-Unlike self-hosted WAFs, online an WordPress website firewall does not need to be installed on the same network of your web server since it is an online service.
-Typically an online firewall have more than one scope, i.e. apart from protecting your websites from malicious hacker attacks it can also serve as a caching server, CDN and performance boosters.
-Online web application firewalls are also very affordable when compared to self-hosted web application firewalls.
+Typically an online firewall has more than one scope.
+Apart from protecting your WordPress site from hack attacks it can also serve as a caching server and CDN.
+Online web application firewalls are also very affordable when compared to self-hosted generic web application firewalls.

-When using an online web application firewall for your WordPress your web server has to be accessible over the internet for the WAF to forward traffic to your WordPress.
-This means that when someone tries to access your website via the domain name, they will go through the firewall.
-Though someone can still bypass the online WAF by communicating directly with your web server and website via the IP address as shown in the below diagram.
+A known limitation of online WordPress firewalls is that your web server has to be accessible over the internet for the WAF to forward the traffic to your WordPress site.
+This means that everyone can still communicate directly with your web server if they know its IP address.

 Limited Zero Day Vulnerability Protection